omeatai/Personal2/src-javascript-react/01-react-react-ess-training.md

 # #End</details>

 <details>
 <summary>6.
-Setting Up React Manually with CDN - Workng with Arrays </summary>
+React Manually with CDN - Workng with Arrays </summary>

-# Setting Up React Manually with CDN - Workng with Arrays
+# React Manually with CDN - Workng with Arrays

 ```js